-Upon completion of these requirements, students must submit an Admission to Candidacy form documenting satisfactory completion of the prerequisite and core curriculum requirements and granting permission to begin doctoral research.
+Upon completion of these requirements, students must submit a Degree Audit form and an Admission to Candidacy form documenting satisfactory completion of the prerequisite and core curriculum requirements and granting permission to begin doctoral research.
 The form must have the written approval of all members of the Ph.D.
 Committee.